 |Room system state||Screen 1||Screen 2|

-|Not in a call||Local PC or Leaf icon||Leaf icon or if there is a meeting scheduled for today, the meeting room main screen|
+|Not in a call||Local PC or leaf icon||The meeting room main screen|

-|In a call||Local PC or self view or Leaf icon||Remote video|
+|In a call||Local PC, self-view, or leaf icon||Remote video|

 |Receiving content||Shared PC||Remote video|